Home › Agencies ›Departments »

 PLASTIC BAGS ARE A NO-NO!
 Plastic bags are NOT acceptable containers for your recyclables and should not be used for your food and beverage containers or newspapers.
 Any materials not properly prepared cannot be collected.

 For more information about Plastics 1-7, what the symbols mean, examples of containers, and what the material is recycling into, please click on the following link.

 Recycling by Madison businesses MUST BE DONE by either using a private hauler or by bringing the materials at no charge to the recycling area at the Madison Borough Garage on John Avenue on Mondays and Fridays between 9 a.m. and 11:30 a.m.
 If you need information on which option would be best for your business, contact the Recycling Coordinator at 973-593-8496.

-For information on how your location might improve its recycling, the location manager or appropriate representative can contact the Recycling Coordinator at 973-593-3088.
+To improve recycling at your location, have the manager or appropriate representative can contact the Recycling Coordinator at 973-593-3088.